yrsong15/CellSociety/doc/DESIGN.md

 ### Design Considerations

-This section describes any issues which need to be addressed or resolved before attempting to devise a complete design solution.
-It should include any design decisions that the group discussed at length (include pros and cons from all sides of the discussion) as well as any assumptions or dependencies regarding the program that impact the overall design.
-This section should go into as much detail as necessary to cover all your team wants to say.

-+ Creating an extra simulation class to hold the values from the XML file
++ Creating an extra simulation class to hold the values from the XML file.
 	+ Pros:
 		+ re-usability -> can simply re-initialize the simulation class to hold values from a different XML file which will be useful when a user wants to switch to a different simulation
 		+ organization -> better to make it an extra class than add more code to Main that would parse/save those values